-Dell Technologies fuels enterprise AI innovation with infrastructure, solutions and services - CRN - India
+Dell Technologies Fuels Enterprise AI Innovation with Infrastructure, Solutions and Services - CRN - India

 Dell redefines AI cooling with innovations that reduce cooling energy costs by up to 60%

-With Dell’s factory integrated IR7000 racks equipped with future-ready eRDHx technology, organisations can:
+With Dell’s factory integrated IR7000 racks equipped with future-ready eRDHx technology, organizations can:

-- Maximise data centre capacity by deploying up to 16% more racks of dense compute, without increasing power consumption.
+⦁ Maximize data center capacity by deploying up to 16% more racks11 of dense compute, without increasing power consumption.

-- Enable air cooling capacity up to 80 kW per rack for dense AI and HPC deployments.
+⦁ Enable air cooling capacity up to 80 kW per rack for dense AI and HPC deployments.12

-Dell PowerEdge XE9785 and XE9785L servers will support AMD Instinct™ MI350 series GPUs with 288 GB of HBM3e memory per GPU and up to 35 times greater inferencing performance.
-Available in liquid-cooled and air-cooled configurations, the servers will reduce facility cooling energy costs.
+Dell PowerEdge XE9785 and XE9785L servers will support AMD Instinct™ MI350 series GPUs with 288 GB of HBM3e memory per GPU and up to 35 times greater13 inferencing performance.14 Available in liquid-cooled and air-cooled configurations, the servers will reduce facility cooling energy costs.

 Dell advancements power efficient and secure AI deployments and workflows

-- Dell Project Lightning is the world’s fastest parallel file system per new testing, delivering up to two times greater throughput than competing parallel file systems.
-Project Lightning will accelerate training time for large-scale and complex AI workflows.
+⦁ Dell Project Lightning is the world’s fastest parallel file system per new testing, delivering up to two times greater throughput than competing parallel file systems.15 Project Lightning will accelerate training time for large-scale and complex AI workflows.

 “We’re excited to work with Dell to support our cutting-edge AI initiatives, and we expect Project Lightning to be a critical storage technology for our AI innovations,” said Dr. Paul Calleja, director, Cambridge Open Zettascale Lab and Research Computing Services, University of Cambridge.

-Dell is collaborating with AI ecosystem players to deliver tailored solutions that simply and quickly integrate into organisations’ existing IT environments.
-Organisations can:
+Dell is collaborating with AI ecosystem players to deliver tailored solutions that simply and quickly integrate into organizations’ existing IT environments.
+Organizations can:

-- Build and deploy secure, customisable AI applications and knowledge management workflows with solutions jointly engineered by Dell and Mistral AI.
+⦁ Build and deploy secure, customizable AI applications and knowledge management workflows with solutions jointly engineered by Dell and Mistral AI.

 The Dell AI Factory also expands to include:

-- Advancements to the Dell AI Platform with AMD add 200G of storage networking and an upgraded AMD ROCm open software stack for organisations to simplify workflows, support LLMs and efficiently manage complex workloads.
-Dell and AMD are collaborating to provide Day 0 support and performance optimised containers for AI models such as Llama 4.
+⦁ Advancements to the Dell AI Platform with AMD add 200G of storage networking and an upgraded AMD ROCm open software stack for organizations to simplify workflows, support LLMs and efficiently manage complex workloads.
+Dell and AMD are collaborating to provide Day 0 support and performance optimized containers for AI models such as Llama 4.

 Dell also announced advancements to the Dell AI Factory with NVIDIA and updates to Dell NativeEdge to support AI deployments and inferencing at the edge.